 Caroline has used both acoustics and video to explore the social behavior of bats, earning several research grants to facilitate her studies.
-A former psychology major, she earned her degree in environmental science from Binghamton University in 2010.
+A former psychology major, she earned her masters degree in biology from Indiana State University in 2015.

 Byrne, C.M., and O’Keefe, J.M.
 2014.
 Describing the social behaviors at Indiana bat day roost sites.
 Animal Behavior Society Annual Meeting, Princeton, New Jersey.